MannPatel0/Campus-Plug/README.md

 ### Some ground rules
 1. Add both node_modules from Slient and Server to your `gitignore` file
-2. For any functionality make a brach with the prefix of your name `Name-<some branch name>` use this namign convention
+2. For any functionality make a brach with the prefix of your name `Name-<some branch name>` use this naming convention

 ### `frontend`
 - Use React Js